Spring Garden Revival

 Hanover Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

-Fertilizer application near wetlands and protected areas in Hanover is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40).
-Permits or notifications are required for work within 25–100 feet of wetlands or streams.
+The Wetlands Protection Act (M.G.L. c.
+131, § 40) requires permits or notification for fertilizer applications within 25–100 feet of wetlands or streams.
 No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
 Protect groundwater and surface water by preventing nutrient runoff, which can cause algae blooms and eutrophication.
-Always avoid applying fertilizer to impervious surfaces and sweep any spills back onto turf.
-Schedule applications with a minimum 24–48 hour rain-free window, using National Weather Service forecasts.
-Protect pollinators by avoiding combination products with insecticides during peak flowering (May–September).
-Hanover Conservation Commission
+Coordinate with MassDEP watershed protection programs and comply with TMDL requirements for impaired waterways.
+Use proper application techniques: avoid impervious surfaces, sweep granules back onto turf, and never hose into storm drains.
+Schedule applications with a minimum 24–48 hour rain-free period, using National Weather Service forecasts.
+Protect pollinators by avoiding combination products with insecticides during peak flowering (May–September) and support local biodiversity initiatives.

 550 Hanover Street, Hanover, MA 02339